BorisKarl/CS50_Final/README.md

 waive on that option.
 You can find the live demo on http://karlgerd.pythonanywhere.com/

-No real payment is involved.
-This is a mock-up shop.
 Fell free to try it out!

 ## This was CS50!